wzx123wzx/ESIS/README.md

 Set "images_path" in the [Main.py](py/Main.py) with your dataset path (make sure that there are only images in your folder and the image has GPS information).
 Then, set your configuration in the [Settings_manager.py](py/Settings_manager.py) and run [Main.py](py/Main.py).

+## Fast to test our code

+1. modify the "images_path" with test_data, slic_num_pixels_per_superpixel with 1000 in constant.py

+2. run Main.py

 # Cite our paper
 If you find this method and the paper interesting and useful for your research, please cite our paper using
 ```